nathanathan/fuzzyTemplateMatcher/README.md

 O(m (1 + d)) time (where m is the string or template length and d is the Levenshtein distance), as that is the best time complexity for computing Lev distance.

-Adding characters inside {{varialbles}} has a cost of .99.
+Matches inside {{varialbles}} have a cost of .99.
-The idea is to make it so the algorithm include a matches some text to a variable only if it doesn't match anything outside of the variable.
+The idea is to make it so the algorithm matches text to a variable only if it doesn't match anything outside of the variable.
-Making the cost less than one provides an incentive to match text to variables, but keeping the cost high prevents overly greedy matches.
+Making the cost less than one provides an incentive to match text to variables rather than removing it, while keeping the cost high prevents overly greedy matches.
 Here is a example that illustrates the problems with greedy matches:

 Imagine matching `This is a {{object}}` with `This object is a string`.